Fighting Talk: History

-The 'Stuart Hall incident'
+The "Stuart Hall incident"

 Fighting Talk made national news with an episode broadcast on 12 March 2005.
 The panel consisted of Danny Kelly, Will Buckley, John Rawling and Stuart Hall.
-The presenter, Christian O'Connell, asked the panel "What other former all-conquering nations, clubs or individuals would you like to see have a renaissance?".
-Stuart Hall responded "Zimbabwe", and criticised what Robert Mugabe had done to the country, saying "...don your flannels, black up, play leather on willow with Mugabe cast as a witch doctor.
-Imagine him out at Lords casting a curse; tincture of bat's tongues, gorilla's gonads, tiger's testicles...".
+Presenter Christian O'Connell asked the panel: "What other former all-conquering nations, clubs or individuals would you like to see have a renaissance?"
+Hall responded with "Zimbabwe" and criticised President Robert Mugabe, saying "...don your flannels, black up, play leather on willow with Mugabe cast as a witch doctor.
+Imagine him out at Lord's casting a curse; tincture of bat's tongues, gorilla's gonads, tiger's testicles...".
 Shortly afterwards, O'Connell was heard to ask studio staff "Are we still on air?"
 During the same show, Hall was also asked for his opinion on sporting stars acting as role models for young people.
 In his response, he defended swearing by footballers suggesting that "your average 10-year-old can instruct you in oral or anal sex".
 The incidents were widely reported in the national press, although neither attracted significant criticism from listeners.

-The Champion of Champions Show

-Starting in 2010, the final episode of Fighting Talk for every season was dubbed the Champion of Champions show.
-The top four panelists who had appeared in (but not necessarily won) the DTI final the most over the course of the season would appear.
-The format would be the same, but some of the questions in the final episode would look back over the sporting events that occurred during the season, as well as looking forward to the UEFA Champions League Final as it either fell on the same day or a few days later.

-Pundits

-Pundits are generally British and Irish sports journalists, sportspeople or stand-up comics.